AmberWangjie/Smartcar-API/README.md

 ## Acknowledgments

-* This project was sponsored technically by Smartcar Inc, really appreciate the help from their team!
+* This project was technically supported by Smartcar Inc, really appreciate the help from their team!